hdinsight/hdinsight.github.io/hive/hive-view-inaccessible.md

 /var/log/hive has error
 `ERROR [Curator-Framework-0]: curator.ConnectionState (ConnectionState.java:checkTimeouts(200)) - Connection timed out for connection string (zk0-cluster.cloud.wbmi.com:2181,zk1-cluster.cloud.wbmi.com:2181,zk2-cluster.cloud.wbmi.com:2181) and timeout (15000) / elapsed (21852)`
 ```
-3. Check if "Use Interactive Mode" is enabled.
+3. **If it is a LLAP cluster**.
+Check if "Use Interactive Mode" is enabled.
 You can see this config from Ambari portal.
 Make sure it's on.

+   **If it is not a LLAP cluster, skip this check.**

 4. Check if Zookeeper has a entry of znode for hiveserver2

 a. to Connect to ZooKeeper node from headnode